omar-zahid/endava-dev-week-2023/README.md

 Contributions are welcome.
 Please submit a pull request or create an issue to discuss the changes.

+## Acknowledgements

+Some of the code in this project was inspired by or referenced from the open source project at [https://github.com/aricart/services_demo](https://github.com/aricart/services_demo).

 ## License

 Refer to the `LICENSE` file for more information.